Characters: Persona Recurring

 - Eldritch Abomination: He's a shapeshifting monster that comes from inside the darkness of every human heart and can break the lines between rumor and reality with a thought.
 Many of his forms also feature tentacles and various types of Body Horror.

-- Evil Albino: His "Time Count" form has pale white skin and white hair.
+- Evil Albino: His "Time Count" form has pale skin and even paler hair.

 - Evil Counterpart: Philemon is all the good in humanity.
 Nyarlathotep is all the bad.